Zainab Bangura

 Haja Zainab Hawa Bangura (/ˈzaɪnəb ˈhɑːwə bəŋˈɡuːrə/; born 18 December 1959) is a Sierra Leonean politician and social activist who has been serving as the Director-General of the United Nations Office at Nairobi (UNON) since 2018, appointed by United Nations Secretary-General António Guterres.
-She served as the second United Nations Special Representative on Sexual Violence in Conflict with the rank of Under-Secretary-General of the United Nations from 2012 to 2017, in succession to the first holder of the post, Margot Wallström.
+She served as the second United Nations Special Representative on Sexual Violence in Conflict at the level of Under-Secretary-General of the United Nations from 2012 to 2017, in succession to the first holder of the post, Margot Wallström.
 In 2017 she was succeeded by Pramila Patten.

 In 2007, Bangura became Sierra Leone's foreign minister in the government of President Ernest Bai Koroma of the All People's Congress (APC) Party.
 She was the second woman to serve in that post, following Shirley Gbujama who held that position from 1996 to 1997.
 She served as Minister of Health and Sanitation from 2010 to 2012.

 Early life

 The daughter of an imam, Zainab Hawa Bangura was born "Zainab Hawa Sesay" in the small rural town of Yonibana, Tonkolili District in the Northern Province of British Sierra Leone.
 She hails from the Temne ethnic group.
-She was born into a family of limited means, and she attended secondary school on a scholarship that was awarded to her by the Mathora Girls Secondary School near Magburaka.
-She later attended the Annie Walsh Girls Secondary School in the capital city of Freetown.
+She was born into a family of limited means, and she attended secondary school on a scholarship that was awarded to her by the Government of Sierra Leone.
+She later attended the Annie Walsh Memorial Girls Secondary School in the capital city of Freetown.

-Then, after graduating from Sierra Leone's Fourah Bay College, Bangura moved to the United Kingdom for advanced diplomas in Insurance Management at the City University Business School of London and the University of Nottingham.
-While in her early 30s, she became vice-president of one of her country's largest insurance companies.
+Then, after graduating from Sierra Leone's Fourah Bay College, Bangura moved to the United Kingdom for advanced Diplomas in Insurance Studies and Insurance Management at the University of Nottingham and the City University Business School of London respectively.
+While in her early 30s, she became the second most senior official of the 3rd Largest Insurance company in the country - Reliance Insurance Trust Corporation (Ritcorp).

 Bangura speaks three languages: Temne, Krio, and English.
+She has lived and worked in several cities, including Freetown, Sierra Leone; Nottingham, London, United Kingdom; Conakry, Guinea; Monrovia, Liberia; New York City, United States; and Nairobi, Kenya.